We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Chicano Park Day

-Paying homage to San Diego’s Chicano culture, this spring festival brings a variety of traditional music and dance groups to one of the area’s most historically significant parks.
+This spring festival, which pays homage to San Diego’s Chicano culture, brings a variety of traditional music and dance groups to one of the area’s most historically significant parks.
 The stunning murals of the San Diego-Coronado Bridge form the perfect backdrop for this event.

 Other highlights include arts and crafts, informational displays, delicious cuisine, and hundreds of lowrider cars.
 Set aside a few hours to check out the shows, the food, and the vibrant atmosphere.

-The festival will be held on Saturday, April 20th this year, from 9 a.m.– 4 p.m.
+The festival is free to the public and will be held on Saturday, April 19th, this year, from 9 a.m.–4 p.m.

 La Jolla Concours D’Elegance